 This oversized power lift recliner chair is the Signature Design by Ashley Yandel.
-The style and functionality of this recliner chair merge together with powerful and ease to control buttons.
+The style and functionality of this recliner chair merge together with powerful and easy to control buttons.

 This model features an elevated design and recliner functions.
 It delivers convenience, ease of use, and the ultimate lounging experience because of its oversized and thick—yet supportive pillows.
-It weighs in at around 120 pounds, making it a little difficult for some people to move around and maneuver.
-It measures in at 35 inches in width, 40.5 inches in depth, and 42.5 inches in height.
+It weighs around 120 pounds, making it a little difficult for some people to move around and maneuver.
+It measures 35 inches in width, 40.5 inches in depth, and 42.5 inches in height.

 Here’s why you’ll like it:

-Control with a touch of a button – This power lift recliner chair elevates your legs and eases you back with just a touch of a button.
+Control with a touch of a button – This model elevates your legs and eases your back with just a touch of a button.
 You’ll enjoy the clearly-labeled and straightforward controls on this unit.